What’s the deal with IFS?

 FAQ: Is IFS the same as—or related to—Family Systems Therapy?

 Not really!
-Although Schwartz was influenced by Family Systems Therapy, IFS is a distinct approach that focuses on the individual rather than family dynamics.
+Although the modality was influenced by Family Systems Therapy, IFS is a distinct approach that focuses on the individual rather than family dynamics.
 While Family Systems Therapy looks at relationships within a family or the role of your parents, IFS focuses on the different parts within the individual and how they interact with each other.